No. 60 Group RAF

-No. 60 Group RAF was a group of the British Royal Air Force.
+No. 60 Group RAF (60 Gp) was a group of the British Royal Air Force.
 It was established in 1940 with the headquarters in Leighton Buzzard, as part of RAF Fighter Command.

+History

 It controlled the electronic Air defence radar network across Britain.
 It was responsible for all civilian and service personnel involved in the operation, maintenance and calibration of the Chain Home radar stations.

 The group was formally established within the Directorate of Signals on 23 February 1940.